-As a woman considering adoption for her baby, you’re doing so because you want your child to have the best life imaginable.
+As a woman considering adoption in North Carolina, you’re doing so because you want your child to have the best life imaginable.
 But if you’ll be placing them in someone else’s home, how do you ensure that that’s exactly what you’re providing?
 This may seem like a trick question, but in fact, it’s not.
 You can ensure your child’s future by finding the perfect adoptive parents, and at American Adoptions, we’re dedicated to helping you do just that.

 Before we get into how to find an adoptive family that’s perfect for your baby, it’s important to understand the screening process all of our families go through.
 All of the families you will be shown as options for your child have undergone: